 “And as imagination bodies forth the forms of things unknown, the poet’s pen turns them to shapes and gives to airy nothing a local habitation and a name.”
 Shakespeare, A Midsummer Night’s Dream, Act 5 Scene 1

-This 12-week experiential and interactive course will focus on the intentional (and occasional spontaneous) use of poetry, symbolism, story, and creative writing as tools for psychedelic therapy and psychedelic integration.
-Participants will be introduced to the theoretical foundations and practice techniques of Poetry Therapy.
+This 12-week experiential, hands on and interactive course will focus on the intentional (and occasional spontaneous) use of poetry, symbolism, story, and creative writing as tools for psychedelic assisted therapy and psychedelic integration.
 Specific attention will be given to the use of the poetic (language, symbol and story) in individual, group and community practice.
 The course will follow an arc which includes the major pillars (body-mind-spirit-relationships and nature) and pitfalls (spiritual bypassing, shadow work, crisis of trust and of exclusion) which therapists and their clients may encounter during the integration process.

-The Receptive, Expressive, and Symbolic (RES) model of Poetry Therapy by Nicholas Mazza will serve as a guide in addition to an inventory of poems and papers focused on the convergence of psychotherapy and poetry, symbolism, and meaning making in the psychotherapeutic process.
-In an age where therapists of all disciplines are encouraged to be “Scientist Practitioners,” this course calls us to be “Poet Practitioners” and in the words of Mazza, “… able to hear and engage the soul whispers of clients in non literal, metaphoric forms.”
+In an age where therapists of all disciplines are encouraged to be “Scientist Practitioners,” this course calls us to be “Poet Practitioners” and in the words of Nicholas Mazza, creator of poetry therapy, “… be able to hear and engage the soul whispers of clients in non literal, metaphoric forms.”
 Contemporary psychedelic research and theory heralds a new horizon of inquiry bringing a new level of interest to the quest for healing that pushes the edges of current treatment thinking and practice.
-Poetry slips under the wire of conventional psychotherapy practice, putting the ineffable into words.
+Poetry slips under the wire of conventional psychotherapy practice, inspiring the ineffable into words.
 This opens a vista of possibilities for deep learning for the therapist and the client.
 The convergence of clinical and literary perspectives are explored with suggested weekly readings.
-Special guests will be invited to some of the classes.
+Special guest poets will join this learning journey.
 All participants will be invited to write, to listen, and to explore moments of awe, inspiration and joy through their experience of poetry, symbol and story.

 The participant becomes the clinician.
 All participants will be expected to lead guided practices, read poems aloud and work together in small groups.
 Learn.
 Practice.
 Lead.
 In addition to reading and discussion, participants will be encouraged and compassionately supported to use their direct experience and inspiration from class.
 Students will be encouraged to apply the classroom learning with either a small group or individual client outside of the classroom.
 Presentations, discussion and learning are core aspects of the program.
 There are a fair amount of home assignments to enrich the learning experience.
 Participants will learn and practice the Fluence safe and compassionate feedback model (FFM) to celebrate risk, vulnerability and the beginner’s mind.
 Advancing the interface between the sciences and the humanities is a dance of joy!